aspose-imaging/Aspose.Imaging-Documentation/net/developer-guide/manipulating-images/crop-rotate-and-resize-images/_index.md

 From version 2.5.0, the Aspose.Imaging for .NET API has exposed the RasterImage.Rotate method to facilitate its users who wish to rotate an image on a specific angle.
-## **Resizing Images**
+## **Resizing raster Images**
-This article demonstrates the usage of Aspose.Imaging for .NET to perform **Resize** operation on an image.
+This article demonstrates the usage of Aspose.Imaging for .NET to perform **Resize** operation on raster image.
 Aspose.Imaging APIs have exposed efficient & easy to use methods to achieve this goal.
 Aspose.Imaging for .NET has exposed the Resize method for the [Image](http://www.aspose.com/api/net/imaging/aspose.imaging/image) class that can be used to re-size existing images on the fly.
 There are two overloads of the Resize method to suit the application needs.
 ### **Resizing Images : Simple Resizing**
 The steps to perform **Resize** are as simple as below,